Brandon-Goh/shopify-data-science/README.md

 # shopify-data-science-challenge-2021
 Hi there!

-For Q1 please start with the file named
+For Q1 please start with the file named shopify-Data-Science.ipynb.